scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 localization.
 This type of network can be trained end-to-end with very few training images and yields more precise segmentations than prior best method such as the sliding-window convolutional network.
-This first part is called down or you may think it as the encoder part where you apply convolution blocks followed by a maxpool downsampling to encode the input image into feature representations at multiple different levels.
+This first part is called down or one may think it as the encoder part where one apples convolution blocks followed by a maxpool downsampling to encode the input image into feature representations at multiple different levels.
 The second part of the network consists of upsample and concatenation followed by regular convolution operations.
 Upsampling